 Also known as the American House Spider, these spiders are the most commonly found types of spiders worldwide.
 Their bodies can grow to be 4mm – 6mm (1/4″) and have a leg span of up to 2.5cm (1″).
 House spiders are typically black, brown, tan, or grey, with patterns that make them look spotted.

-Common house spiders build their webs in living spaces in homes, such as corners of rooms, under furniture, window corners, and other warm spaces.
+Common house spiders build their webs in secluded areas of a home, such as corners of rooms, under furniture, window corners, and other warm spaces.
 Male and female house spiders share a web for long periods of time, and several other females will build webs in close proximity.
-Occasionally when two females cross paths, they fight to the death.
-House spiders feed on household pests, like flies, mosquitoes, ants, and wasps.
+On the rare occasion where two females cross paths, they fight to the death.
+House spiders feed on other household pests, like flies, mosquitoes, ants, and wasps.

 It is recommended that homeowners get rid of spiders by clearing away their webs and egg sacs with a vacuum or broom.
 Limiting the spiders’ food source is also an effective way to make your home an undesirable habitat.
 Seal cracks around windows and doors, fix any screens that have rips or holes, and plug any other entry points.
 Strong scents, such as essential oils, also deter spiders.

-Wolf spiders are solitary spiders and only interact to mate, feed, or both.
+Wolf spiders are solitary spiders that only interact to mate, feed, or both.
 Female wolf spiders sometimes kill and eat the male after they mate.
-The female will then carry her eggs – over 100 of them – in a silk sac under her abdomen until they hatch.
+The female will then carry her eggs – over a hundred of them – in a silk sac under her abdomen until they hatch.
 Once hatched, the spiderlings cling to their mother’s abdomen for a few weeks before dispersing aerially.

 Unlike most other spiders, wolf spiders hunt for their prey rather than building webs.
 They’re nocturnal and have the third-best eyesight of all spiders.
-Wolf spiders prey on other spiders (including their own kind), large bugs like grasshoppers and beetles, and occasionally small reptiles.
+Wolf spiders prey on other spiders (including their own kind), large bugs like grasshoppers and beetles, and the occassional small reptile.
 They dwell in burrows in woodlands, dry inland shrubs, wet coastal forests, meadows, and suburban gardens.
 In the fall, they seek warmth and can enter homes, settling near windows, doors, garages, basements, and houseplants.

-Clearing your yard of debris, such as grass clippings, leaves, firewood, or mulch, and reducing the number of dark hiding spots in your garden, will deter wolf spiders from nesting there.
-Regularly vacuuming or sweeping rooms that are usually dark, such as cellars or attics, will also keep wolf spiders away.
+Clearing your yard of debris, such as grass clippings, leaves, firewood, or mulch.
+Reducing the number of dark hiding spots in your garden will deter wolf spiders from nesting there.
+Regularly vacuuming or sweeping rooms that are usually dark, such as cellars or attics, will also keep wolf spiders at bay.
 Seal cracks around windows and doors, fix any screens that have rips or holes, and plug any other entry points.